bastienmichaux/notes/g/cs/cs.ds.md

 Data structures are also known as collections.

+When you implement a data structure, care for:
+- **correctness:** implement the interface correctly
+- **time complexity:** time length of operations should be as small as possible
+- **space complexity:** memory usage should be as small as possible

 ### Array

 Data structure where elements are stored in contiguous memory locations.
 Each array element has an index.
 Advantages: easily calculable addresses, faster access to elements when the index is known.